 Reusable Bag Ordinances and Statewide Law

-There are now numerous reusable bag ordinances at the local level in Washington.
+There are now 29 reusable bag ordinances at the local level in Washington.
 These laws ban thin carry-home plastic bags and require a pass- through charge of 5, 8 or 10 cents for paper bags and durable, reusable plastic bags.
 The charge helps incentivize people to bring their own bags.
 And a statewide law passed and was signed into law on March 25, 2020.
-See the Legislative Work page for current factsheet about bag ordinances and the statewide bag bill.
+See the Legislative Work page for a factsheet about bag ordinances and the statewide bag bill.

 We assist community members and provide technical assistance (and model ordinances) to city and county staff.